abitrolly/fedora-packages-static/README.md

 The idea here is to generate a static page for every package and index it using an independent tool such as [Yacy](https://yacy.net/).

+## TODO

+* Clean code, make pylint happy.
+* Define license (likely MIT, GLPv3 would be nice).
+* Fix EPEL8 support.
+* Display dependencies in package detail page.
+* Build container for use in CommunityShift.
+* Some changelog/files entry are missing or attached to the wrong package.

 ## Dependencies

 The scripts contained in this repository depend